Q: How do I sign up for a class?

 Q: If I show up to class late, can I still participate?

-A: You are required to show up 5-15 min ahead of class (15 mins ahead of class for the first timers and 5 mins ahead of class for others), as we will not be able to let you in late.
+A: You are required to show up 5-15 min ahead of class (15 mins ahead of class for the first timers and 5 mins ahead of class for others).
+We will not be able to let you take class 15 minutes past the start time of class, as we finish warm-up in the first 15 min.
 Be here early enough to change and be ready to start class on time.

 Q: What else should I know before taking a class?